belle2/basf2/online_book/prerequisites/python.rst

     **Prerequisites**:

       * None

     **Questions**:

       * What are the key concepts of python?
-        * How can I define functions in python?
       * How can I process tabular data?
       * How can I plot data?

     **Objectives**:

       * Get familiar with python
       * Understand how to manipulate and plot data with `root_pandas`

 High Energy Physics (HEP) analyses are too complex to be done with pen, paper and calculator.
 They usually are not even suited for spreadsheet programs like